 Less commonly fractured bones include the vertebrae and the skull.
 However, these kinds of fractures are among the most severe and life-threatening types of broken bone injuries because they can indicate a spinal cord injury or traumatic brain injury (TBI).

-What Evidence Do I Need for a Broken Bone Lawsuit?
+What Evidence Do I Need for a Broken Bone Lawsuit in Georgia?

 If you decide to file a claim for compensation for a broken bone, the evidence you will need will depend on the type of accident that caused your injury.